Weekly study15 hours

 On this course, you will explore the lessons learnt from history to investigate how transformative change can occur when so many agencies have conflicting agendas and priorities.
 You will learn how development management can be made more transformative within the constraints of the ‘real world’.

 You’ll explore advocacy – how change happens, its political processes, how development managers ‘do’ advocacy and critical approaches to advocacy processes.
-You’ll also gain the skills and knowledge needed to write the final assessment of the Postgraduate Certificate in Development Management.
+You’ll also gain the skills and knowledge needed to write the final assessment of the Postgraduate Certificate in Global Development Management.

 - Doing development differently

 - Governance: getting the rules right to negotiate and mediate change

 This course is for everyone interested in bringing about transformative change within development.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.

 Any additional software will be provided, or is generally freely available.
 However, some activities may have more specific requirements.
 For this reason, you will need to be able to install and run additional software on a device that meets the requirements below.

 A desktop or laptop computer with either: